Avery246813579/Computer-Science-Theory/Interviews/README.md

 - If you are interating through a matrix.
 Remember both parts of the array.
 - Remember to check variable names and constant values to be correct
 - More test cases
+- Check edge cases
+- Divide and Conquer when you can (Sorting)
+- When computing large numbers, go to binary
+- Make sure your sudo code does what your notes do